coveo/source.coveo.com/_posts/2021-04-28-moving-past-lru.md

 ## Designing a Solution

-When we noticed that the performace of our caches wasn't where we wanted it to be, and that making large changes across many caches was becoming slow and error-prone, we took the initiative to design what has now become a general-purpose C++ caching library called [Cachemere](https://github.com/coveooss/cachemere).
+When we noticed that the performance of our caches wasn't where we wanted it to be, and that making large changes across many caches was becoming slow and error-prone, we took the initiative to design what has now become a general-purpose C++ caching library called [Cachemere](https://github.com/coveooss/cachemere).

 The first step in designing this new general-purpose cache is to create a modular system for describing cache behavior.
 Doing so will allow us to implement a generic cache once, and override specific parts of its behavior as required by the use case.